 This is the type of probiotic often found in yogurt and fermented foods.
 It is the species that produces lactase, which is an enzyme that helps to breakdown lactose (the sugar found in milk).
 Different strains of this probiotic can help with the symptoms of colic and boost the immune system.

 This probiotic lines the wall of the large intestine and produces lactic acid which helps to keep the acid levels in the gut stay balanced.
-In this way, it can prevent the growth of unwanted bacteria and research has shown that it can also help to control diarrhea.
+In this way, it can prevent the growth of unwanted bacteria.

 This probiotic is a fungus.
 It is a safe yeast that promotes colonic health by limiting the food supply of the pro-inflammatory bacteria.
-Preventing the overgrowth of inflammatory bacteria helps to limit duration of diarrhea and decreases other inflammatory conditions of the bowel.
+Preventing the overgrowth of inflammatory bacteria helps to decreases other inflammatory conditions of the bowel.